pelu97/cudalign_manager/README.md

 In order to compile the tool, a Makefile is provided.
 Just execute the `make` command in the root of this project.

 An executable called `manager` will be generated.
-Just execute it to launch the tool.
+Execute it to launch the tool.
 An interface will be presented with 4 main options:

 ### Alignments

 This is where a batch of alignments can be executed.
+Instructions to configure the batch of alignments are presented by the tool.

+After running a batch of alignments, the results of each alignment will be in a directory with the date, time and sequence ids in the name, inside of the results directory.

 ### Profiling

 This is where the adequate parameters are obtained.
 It is recommended to run this before running alignments.
+The benefits of running a profile are presented by the tool.

 ### Verbose Mode